My life got flipped, turned upside down

 - Deadpan Snarker: Geoffrey, who, depending on the episode, is a total smartarse, or simply plays off the next half-baked plan from Hilary.
 The rest of the family sometimes snarks back.

-- Dead Pet Sketch: One episode did this with a rabbit belonging to Nicky.
-Hillary bought a replacement rabbit that looked nothing like the dead rabbit.
+- Dead Pet Sketch: "Hare Today..." does this with a rabbit belonging to Nicky.
+Hillary buys a replacement rabbit that looks nothing like the dead rabbit.

 - Delicious Daydream: In one episode, Phil's family put him on a strict diet but he eventually gives up when he has a fantasy about a turkey feast.